-There has been a barrage of inquiries for a professional content writer in the on-going COVID-19 pandemic.
+There has been a barrage of inquiries for a professional content writer in the no-going COVID-19 pandemic.
 Businesses globally are realigning strategies to make a push for the digital audience.
 The stringent norms of social distancing and lockdowns have taken a toll on brick-and-mortar stores.
 But forward-looking companies are re-imagining how businesses happen now, i.e., online.

 This transition to digital translates to more competition for the coveted 1st page ranking on Google search results.